-Changes shall be distributed by posting them on the AFS webpage www.donaldsonaerospace-defense.com.
-Each customer will be registered and provided access to the webpage via a personalized log-in/password established at the time of kit purchase.
+Changes shall be distributed by posting them on the Publications Tab of the AFS webpage www.donaldsonaerospace-defense.com.
+Each customer must register to receive access to the webpage via a personalized log-in/password.

 This webpage should be checked prior to the performance of any maintenance actions on the IBF system to confirm possession of the latest FAA approved revision.
 If access to the internet is not possible, contact AFS at (636) 300-5200 for assistance.